How To Identify Black Mold And Get Rid of It For Good

 - Black mold thrives in damp areas.

-- Black mold often grows inside walls first, meaning homeowners can often smell it before they see it.
+- Black mold often grows inside walls first, meaning homeowners can sometimes smell it before they see it.

-- Black mold can grow in air ducts, window sills, the kitchen, and the bathroom–all common sources of collected condensation.
+- Black mold can grow in the bathroom, air ducts, windowsills, and the kitchen—all common sources of collected condensation.

 - Sealants and grout can be vulnerable to black mold.
-Since they’re usually in high moisture areas such as the shower, it’s crucial to carefully check caulk and bathroom tiles.
+Since they’re usually in high-moisture areas such as the shower, it’s crucial to carefully check caulk and bathroom tiles for mold.

-- Always wear protective gear when identifying, touching, and cleaning any mold, including coveralls, a protective face mask, safety goggles, and non-porous gloves.
+- Always wear protective gear when identifying, touching, and cleaning any mold, including disposable coveralls, a protective face mask, airtight safety goggles, and rubber gloves.

 - Clean and disinfect protective gear and tools once the mold has been assessed.
 Microscopic spores can linger on surfaces and grow new colonies if contacted surfaces are not adequately cleaned.

 - If large amounts of black mold are present upon inspection, contact a professional mold remover immediately.
-If a homeowner attempts to get rid of black mold themselves, they may leave mold spores behind, which will cause it to recolonize.
+If a homeowner attempts black mold removal themselves, they may leave mold spores behind, which will cause it to recolonize.

 STEP 1: Inspect the color first.

 What does black mold look like?
-As the name implies, matured black mold is typically black, but it may appear in different colors such as dark green, dark gray, or brown before taking on its characteristic black hue.
+As the name implies, the appearance of matured black mold is typically black, but it may appear in different colors such as dark green, dark gray, or brown before taking on its characteristic black hue.

-STEP 2: Try to find a source of a musty smell.
+STEP 2: Try to find the source of a musty smell.

 STEP 3: Check if it has a wet and slimy texture.

-While other types of mold may have a fuzzy, light texture, black mold will usually be slimy or wet.
+While other types of mold may have a fuzzy, light texture, black mold is typically slimy or wet.
 Some early forms of black mold have a powdery feel.
-Rub the mold with a paper towel to determine the texture, but be sure to wear gloves, a face mask, coveralls, and safety goggles when going near mold.
+A homeowner can rub the mold with a paper towel to determine the texture, but it’s imperative to wear gloves, a face mask, coveralls, and airtight safety goggles when going near mold.

-Take care not to touch the mold with bare hands or touch your face with any materials that have come into contact with mold.
-If you do touch black mold with your bare hands, run them under hot water and wash thoroughly with soap as soon as possible.
+Homeowners should also take care not to touch the mold with their bare hands or touch their face with any materials that have come into contact with mold.
+If they touch black mold with their bare hands, it’s a good idea to run them under hot water and wash thoroughly with soap as soon as possible.

 STEP 4: Use a mold test kit to confirm the presence of black mold.

 Homeowners can confirm mold using a mold test kit, which can be purchased in a home improvement store or online.
-There are different types of kits available and they may cost as little as $8 or upwards of $300.
+The best mold test kits will typically run between $30 and $40, with some advanced kits costing up to $90 and basic kits costing as little as $10.

-To test for mold, follow the instructions on the test kit.
-The test will take about five days to confirm or deny the presence of mold.
+To test for mold, homeowners should follow the instructions on the test kit.
+The test will take about 5 days to confirm or deny the presence of mold.
 If the presence of mold is detected, homeowners can send the test to a lab for analysis.
-It can take up to eight weeks to receive the results of the mold type.
+It can take up to 8 weeks to receive the results of the mold analysis to determine the type of mold.
+If time is of the essence or a household member is experiencing mold exposure symptoms, it may be more prudent to pay the cost of a mold inspection by a professional.

 STEP 5: Create a plan for cleaning and removing the black mold in the affected area.

-Once the presence of black mold has been confirmed, clean and remove it.
-If the black mold is in the early stages or is localized to a small area, it’s possible to remove the mold yourself.
-With a mold-fighting solution such as tea tree oil, sodium borate, vinegar, or bleach, clean the mold using a nylon bristle brush and old rags or paper towels.
+Once the presence of black mold has been confirmed, the homeowner must clean and remove it as soon as possible.
+If the black mold is in the early stages of development or is localized to a small area, it’s possible for homeowners to get rid of the black mold themselves.
+The homeowner can use a mold-fighting solution such as tea tree oil, sodium borate, vinegar (which can be surprisingly effective), or bleach, and clean the mold using a nylon bristle brush and old rags or paper towels.

-If black mold is extensive or in a hard-to-reach spot, or if you’re concerned about the health hazards, it’s best to contact a mold removal specialist.
+If the black mold infestation is extensive or in a hard-to-reach spot, or if the homeowner is concerned about health hazards, the best mold removal companies and specialists will know how to clean black mold in a way that is both safe and effective.

-These tips will teach you how to identify and how to get rid of black mold.
-When in doubt, always ask for assistance from a professional to ensure your home is mold-free.
+These tips will help homeowners learn how to identify and how to get rid of black mold.
+When in doubt, spending money on the cost for professional mold remediation is the surest way for homeowners to help ensure their home stays mold-free in the future.